Lisa Mattson, Designer

 When life gave me lemons, I didn’t make lemonade.
 I made a succulent garden.

 Throughout my rebuild research, these hearty succulent survivors remained top of mind.
 Drought tolerant plants hold a lot of water, require less irrigation and they love the heat.
 Plus, they made it through the fire!
-I decided to go all-in on becoming a student of succulents and succulent garden design—and a mother of dragons (dragon toe agaves, that is)— and turn about a half acre of our land into experimental succulent gardens where I would grow more than 100 varieties of plants.
+I decided to go all-in on becoming a student of succulents and succulent garden design—and a mother of dragons (dragon toe agaves, that is)—and turn about a half acre of our land into experimental succulent gardens where I would grow more than 100 varieties of plants: 22 agaves, 11 aloes, 10 cacti, 8 euphorbia, 4 cotyledon and many more.
 The garden design process opened a new door in my creative mind.
 Companion plant selection and architecture came naturally to me, and I found a new calling.

 That’s the true story of how I became a succulent specialist and drought tolerant garden designer.
 It was a hellish road that I never want to travel again, but I am grateful for what I’ve learned on this journey.
 And I’m especially thankful for all of the fellow homeowners and business owners who entrust me to transform their yards into vibrant succulent gardens that attract pollinators, use less water, are fire-wise and are seriously low maintenance.